 In April 2015 we departed Newcastle New South Wales, bound for Fiji but arrived in New Caledonia some 7 days later after what was less than a good voyage where we encountered conditions that we hope not to ever find ourselves in again !

-Although we did not use Bob McDavitt for this voyage it was not the fault of either the forecast or the routing services and tools we used but rather a combination of several events that resulted in our encountering these conditions.
+This was neither the fault of either the forecast or the routing services and weather tools we used but rather a combination of several events that resulted in our encountering these conditions.

-As a participant in the Down Under Rally from Australia to New Caledonia you will be provided with the forecast, routing and any other relevant information in regard to the passage from Australia to New Caledonia that we receive from Bob as part of the rally entry fee .
-HOWEVER, it is the responsibility of the captain of the vessel to choose to depart or not based on his level of confidence and comfort with regard to the information that is provided to him.
+As a participant in the Down Under Rally from Australia to New Caledonia you will be provided with the forecast, routing and any other relevant information in regard to the passage from Australia to New Caledonia, however it is the responsibility of the captain of the vessel to choose to depart or not based on his level of confidence and comfort with regard to the information that is provided to him.

 The function of the weather router is to analyse the weather conditions, if the conditions appear to be similar to those the mariner requested, the mariner will be provided a route for the voyage to take advantage of the conditions and the changes that are expected during the course of the voyage.

 Click here for an example of how a weather router can be of assistance both before and during a voyage.